Thomas Ammer: Eisenberger Circle

 In 1955 Ammer passed the exams that marked the end of his schooling and went on to study Medicine at the Friedrich Schiller University (FSU) in Jena.
 This greatly extended his network of contacts and the so-called (in retrospect) Eisenberger Circle expanded beyond its base of Eisenberg school students to become a significant opposition movement, albeit not one that ever boasted any sort of structured national organisation.

-After 1945 the German Democratic Republic hosted several hundred thousand Soviet troops, but the country made do without any army of its own until the formal establishment, in March 1956, of the National People's Army (four months after the establishment of the Federal Army / "Bundeswehr" in West Germany).
+After 1945 the German Democratic Republic hosted several hundred thousand Soviet troops, but the country made do without any army of its own until the formal establishment, in March 1956, of the National People's Army (four months after the establishment of the Bundeswehr in West Germany).
 This prompted Ammer and other members of the Eisenberger group, on 26 January 1956, to signal opposition to German rearmament by setting fire to a shooting stand belonging to the Party Battle group's "Sports and Technology Association".
 Ammer was the man who got hold of the kindling wood and petrol/gasoline needed for the exploit.
 For 1957 the Eisenberger Circle planned an appeal to academics to resist the growing centralisation of control over the universities.
 To outsiders, group members kept their heads down and conformed, Jammer himself serving as FDJ secretary for his student year group.
 They had nevertheless been noticed by the Ministry for State Security (MfS / Stasi) who during 1957 succeeded in infiltrating their own spy, a Theology student called Juergen Keller, into the group.